erikdcch/moviesApp/README.md

 # moviesApp
-Example app to show information about movies
+Example app to show information about movies using MVVM architecture

 # Libraries
 * Glide: Allow to loading images from url